Boot to Gecko, the web without Windows

-Based on Linux and other open source tools, this system is a Mozilla alternative to Chrome OS or Android, or Tizen.
-In fact it is based on the Gecko rendering engine that has all the interface elements needed to run an application online or locally.
+Based on Linux and other open source tools, Firefox OS is a Mozilla alternative to Chrome OS or Android, or Tizen.
+In fact it make use of the Gecko rendering engine that has all the interface elements needed to run an application online or locally.

 Mozilla intends it more toward mobile devices, tablets and smartphones.
 The question that arises is: Does it help to make these devices a compact alternative to conventional desktop computers, for the ordinary user (not the gamer)?

-Although B2G provides an alternative to Chrome OS, it is not necessarily a competitor to Google, which finances the Mozilla Foundation, at least until 2014: while the search engine is installed by default on the system, it is rather a complement to Google.
+Although Firefox OS provides an alternative to Chrome OS, it is not necessarily a competitor to Google, which finances the Mozilla Foundation, at least until 2014: while the search engine is installed by default on the system, it is rather a complement to Google.

-Unlike Webian (again according to the FAQ) which is an desktop designed for the Web, B2G Web applications will provide the same functions as local applications (especially full access to the file system).
+Unlike Webian (again according to the FAQ) which is an desktop designed for the Web, Firefox OS Web applications will provide the same functions as local applications (especially full access to the file system).

 Gecko is the essential part of the system, as the name implies: it plays a role similar to that of WinRT for Metro and provides the API to display the interface of the applications.